Kurense/kurense.com/about/team.md

 ## Jeff Marsh, Chief Product Officer

-Jeff currently serves as Chief Product Officer for Innovative Card Solutions.
+Jeff currently serves as Chief Product Officer for Kurensē.
 As Chief Product Officer, Jeff manages and oversees all product operations, including business development ventures, product development initiatives, and customer/client web access portals.

-Prior to joining ICS, Jeff served in many executive leadership roles in the healthcare and financial services industries with core responsibilities in driving the overall product architecture and strategy; delivering leading edge solutions.
+Prior to joining Kurensē, Jeff served in many executive leadership roles in the healthcare and financial services industries with core responsibilities in driving the overall product architecture and strategy; delivering leading edge solutions.
 Jeff continues to focus on the latest technology offerings